How to Start an S Corp in Michigan

 Michigan Income Taxes

-Michigan has a flat income tax rate of 4.25%.
-Some local jurisdictions also have an income tax that must be paid on top of the 4.25% rate.
+Michigan has a flat income tax rate of 4.25%, meaning the rate stays the same regardless of your income bracket.
+Some local jurisdictions also levy their own income tax, which you must pay on top of the state’s 4.25% rate.

-Unlike with federal income taxes, Michigan’s income tax rate is flat, meaning the rate is the same regardless of your individual income bracket.
-Some states have income tax rates that are upwards of 9%, while other states have state income tax rates of 0%.
-Michigan’s flat rate of 4.25% may be higher than 0%, but this rate is still fairly low compared to the average state income tax rate.
+While some states have income tax rates of 9% or more, others have no state income tax.
+Michigan’s flat rate of 4.25% may be higher than 0%, but it’s still fairly low when compared to the average state income tax rate.

 Register Your Business With the Michigan Treasury

-Before you begin operating your business, you will want to register your business online with the Michigan Treasury.
-While you will not need to pay corporate taxes, your business will still need to pay state and local taxes.
-Registering with the Michigan Treasury is an essential step for obtaining a sales tax license and paying Michigan business taxes.
+Before you begin operating your S corp, you’ll need to register your business online with the Michigan Department of Treasury.
+While you don’t need to pay corporate taxes as an S corp, your business must still pay state and local taxes.
+This registration is essential for obtaining a sales tax license and paying Michigan business taxes.

 Michigan Sales and Use Tax

-Michigan has a sales tax rate of 6%, and local jurisdictions do not levy additional sales tax.
-You will likely owe sales tax to the state if you sell products to customers.
+Michigan has a sales tax rate of 6%, and local jurisdictions don’t levy additional sales taxes.
+You’ll likely owe sales tax to the state if your business sells products to customers.

 Additional State Taxes

-The Michigan Department of Treasury lists additional taxes and regulations your business may need to register for.
-Depending on your business industry, number of employees, and location, you may have to fulfill additional tax obligations.
+The Michigan Department of Treasury provides details on other state-specific taxes your business may have to pay, depending on its industry, number of employees, and location.
+Some examples of these additional taxes include:

 Visit the Michigan Department of Treasury website for more information.